johnw42/rs-monads/README.md

 # rs-monads

-This package contains based heavily on Rust's main monad types: `Option` and `Result`.
+This package contains types based heavily on Rust's main monad types: `Option` and `Result`.
 Why use copy Rust APIs?
-Aside from familiarity to Rust developers, I just like the way the Rust API is designed and I find the method names regular enough that it's easy to remember most of the based on a few patterns.
+Aside from familiarity to Rust developers, I just like the way the Rust API is designed and I find the method names regular enough that it's easy to remember most of them based on a few patterns.